Have you been arrested or cited for a Portland DUI? Call us. Hire one of Oregon’s best DUI defense attorneys. We can help you get through this.

 - Will I need an attorney for a Portland DUI?

-The Portland metropolitan area has a population of over 2 million people, spans three Oregon counties (Multnomah, Washington, and Clackamas), and has several law enforcement agencies working DUI patrols.
-The Portland Police Bureau, the Gresham Police Department, and the Multnomah County Sheriff’s Office generally patrol Multnomah County.
+The Portland metropolitan area has a population of over 2 million people and actually spans three Oregon counties: Multnomah, Washington, and Clackamas.
+There are several law enforcement agencies working DUI patrols and making DUI arrests in Portland.
+The Portland Police Bureau, the Gresham Police Department, and the Multnomah County Sheriff’s Office are the law enforcement agencies most responsible for DUI enforcement in Multnomah County.
+However, the Oregon State Police also handle DUI investigations and make arrests.
+On average, there are a total of about 3,000 DUI arrests each year in the Portland area.

 Driving under the influence of alcohol or drugs in Oregon is a crime.
 Some people are mistakenly under the impression that a DUI charge is nothing more than a traffic ticket.
 The truth is that DUI is a class “A” Misdemeanor, and is punishable by one year in jail, five years probation, a $6,250.00 fine, a minimum driver’s license suspension of one year, community work service, electronic monitoring, and drug and alcohol treatment.